When you think of a tourniquet, you might assume it’s an item that’s reserved for police or paramedics.

 This Recon Medical tourniquet is a top-quality tourniquet you should always have handy in case you ever need it.

-This is another tourniquet by Recon but it’s safety orange in color, which helps to make you or whoever’s injured more visible so you can get help.
+This is a tourniquet by CAT in safety orange color, which helps to make you or whoever’s injured more visible so you can get help.
 Here’s what to know about it.

 - Finger-hole design